 Vegas captain Stone scores quick in return and defending Cup champions open with 4-3 win at Dallas

-Stone and Hertl scored on the only power plays for the reigning Stanley Cup champion as Vegas opened defense of its title with a 4-3 win over the top-seeded Dallas Stars on Monday night.

-“Off to a good start on the road,” Stone said.
-“That's key, and the power play was clutch for us.”

 Jonathan Marchessault got his franchise-record 36th postseason goal for Vegas, while Brayden McNabb scored on a 50-foot sniper shot from against the boards in the second period.
-Jack Eichel and defenseman Noah Hanifin both had two assists.
+Jack Eichel and Noah Hanifin, a trade-deadline acquisition like Hertl, both had two assists.

-Hertl and Hanifin were two of three trade acquisitions for Vegas while Stone was on the long-term injured list after he lacerated his spleen Feb.
-20. With Stone's salary not counting toward the NHL's cap during that time, the Knights were able to be aggressive at the deadline in March.

-“Awesome ... a lot of fun,” Hertl said of playing with Stone.
-"Hopefully we can just keep building every game and getting better and better for our team. i think we will get better and we will score a lot of goals for our team.”

 The Knights entered this postseason as the No. 8 seed and a first-round opener in Dallas, where last year they wrapped up the West final with a Game 6 victory after having won the first three games.
 Game 2 of this series is Wednesday night.